Last edited 07/25/2022

 Work History

-I am a Licensed Clinical Social Worker with 4 plus years experience working with individuals with substance addiction and mental health disorders including, depression, bipolar disorder, anxiety disorders, schizophrenia, & more.
+I am a Licensed Clinical Social Worker with 6 plus years experience working with individuals with substance addiction and mental health disorders including, personality disorders, depression, bipolar disorder, anxiety disorders, schizophrenia, & more.
 In addition, I've worked with individuals experiencing various types of trauma, including domestic violence, sexual abuse, & traumatic loss, i.e. homicide/unexpected deaths/drug overdose, helping them to cope with & process their experiences.
 I have experience working in both in inpatient & outpatient settings providing therapy & psycho-education to patients & their families.
 I hold a Master of Social Work from North Carolina Central University, & an undergraduate degree in Communication Studies from the University of North Carolina at Greensboro.
 Therapeutic models that I used are Person-Centered Therapy, Cognitive Behavior Therapy, Motivational Interviewing, Solution-Focused Therapy & Narrative Therapy.
 I help people feel better, & live better one day at a time by promoting hope & positive expectations, using empathy, & teaching people how to recognize environmental triggers.

 Frequently Asked Questions About Aliedjawon (Al) Peoples, LCSW